jjsyucsd/cse15l-lab-reports/LabReport3.md

 ```
 Explanation: This command counts the number of lines containing the term "genes" in the file `bcr571.txt` within the `./biomed` directory.
 This is useful for quantifying the presence of specific terms in a document for data analysis.
 It is very helpful in determining the frequency of certain keywords in research documents or logs.

 * Example 2: In this example, we use `grep -c` to find the number of lines within the text file `chapter-5.txt` (located in the `./911report` subdirectory) that contain the string `"planes"`.
-The output tells us there are 30 lines within this text file containing the word planes.
+The output tells us there are 30 lines within this text file containing the word "planes".
 ```
 jake@Jakes-MacBook-Pro 911report % grep -c "planes" chapter-5.txt
 30